arniebarnie/TikTokTrends/README.md

    - Stores transcripts in S3

 3. **Text Analysis**
-   - Analyzes transcripts using OpenAI GPT
+   - Triggered automatically when new transcripts arrives
-   - Extracts categories, summaries, and keywords
+   - Extracts categories, summaries, and keywords from transcripts and metadata using OpenAI GPT
    - Runs on AWS Batch Fargate containers
    - Stores analysis results in S3